-What can you learn from SEOgadget in terms of offering free tools?
+How can you make the most of offering free tools?

-Infographics are all the rage, and if you want to really make your infographics stand out, you should combine them on one page.
-For example, KISSmetrics serves up their collection of almost 50 marketing infographics on one page for easy access.
+The web has become inundated with infographics in recent years, and they remain an excellent way of earning exposure and engagement, when well-executed.
+If you want to really make your infographics stand out on your website, combine them on one page.
+For example, KISSmetrics serves up their collection of over 60 marketing infographics on one page for easy access.

 What are some benefits of creating infographics and offering them on one page?
-Asides from getting lots of links back to their website through the individual infographics themselves, they also have many links and social shares built up to this page as well.
-Plus many of those links will be on sites whose audiences would be interested in the analytics tool that KISSmetrics has to offer which means links and leads!
+Asides from getting lots of links back to their website through the individual infographics themselves, KISSmetrics also have many links and social shares built up to the hub page.
+Many of those links will be on sites whose audiences would be interested in the analytics tool that KISSmetrics has to offer which means links and leads!

 What can you learn from KISSmetrics in terms of designing informative infographics?

-People like their content in different formats including blog posts, eBooks, reports, whitepapers, webinars, and videos.
+People like their content in different formats including blog posts, videos, eBooks, reports, whitepapers and webinars.
 For example, HubSpot is a hub for marketers looking for free resources in all of the above formats.

 What are some benefits to offering free resources in so many formats?
 Aside from attracting your target audience across the board, you can use these free resources for lead generation.
 HubSpot lets you download and view their resources for free in exchange for your information – name, email, phone number, company, website, and additional stats about your company.
 Because their resources are so good, they can go beyond just gathering your name and email address – information that they can use for their own customer database.